 Utilizing these weed management strategies is really going to be the key to reducing your weeds over time, allowing you more time to spend on what you love.

-In our second year of gardening on our homestead, using the following weed management strategies, we have reduced our weed pressure by about 70% from this time last year without the use of pre-emergent herbicides or weed killers.
+In our second year of gardening on our homestead, using the weed management strategies listed, we have reduced our weed pressure by about 70-75% (even up to 90% in certain areas) from this time last year without the use of pre-emergent herbicides or weed killers.

 Weeds will always be a part of gardening (unless you’re using chemicals, which we don’t advise), I don’t know a single organic weed free garden, but the amount of weeds is completely in your control.

 What are Weeds?